The diverse plants and beautiful flowers of the Australian temperate forests...

 A small group of trees and shrubs endemic to south-west Australia.

 Agonic flexuosa, '(Western Australian) Peppermint' trees are short trees with have fibrous bark.
 They are mostly found near the coast and are endemic to south-west Australia.
+They are grown as an ornamental plant in other parts of temperate Australia and in places such as California.

 Agonic flexuosa, '(Western Australian) Peppermint', have slim leaves giving them a 'weeping willow' appearance.
 The fruits are circular and woody.